 It is a pleasant and lively town to have wonderful walks in any season or where to pause in an old B&B (not many good hotels in Nyon, so book in advance!) that offers a glimpse at what life used to be there.

-Geneva is only a short drive away, and because of that, there is always something to do.
+Geneva is only a short drive away as well as Lyon and Chamonix.
+And because of that, there is always something to do.
 We liked especially taking early walks along the water in serenity and around a beautiful castle that is now transformed into a museum and sits proudly in the middle of Nyon, overlooking the lake.

 At night and in the evening Nyon turns on its lights all around town.
 That is the perfect time to head down to one of the nice French restaurants and bars or visit the main square where various concerts and events are often held throughout the year.